AlionGreen/apc-injection/README.md

-# Process Injection: QueueUserAPC or APC Injection
+# Process Injection: APC Injection
 this repository contains POC for three variants of APC Injection.

 - Normal APC Injection or Queue an APC to all of the target process threads.